alfiomartini/vagrant-vbox-labs/NAT/README.md

     inet 10.0.2.15/24 metric 100 brd 10.0.2.255 scope global dynamic enp0s3
        valid_lft 81625sec preferred_lft 81625sec
    ```
+As a refresher, a _Network Interface Card_ (NIC  or Network Adapter) is the physical hardware component that allows a computer to connect to a network, while a _network interface_ is a software-defined abstraction that represents that connection (NIC) in the operating system.

-When you run ip -4 address, you're asking Linux to list all the IPv4 addresses currently assigned to your system's network interfaces.
-The output shows two main interfaces.
+Thus, when you run `ip -4 address`, you're asking Linux to list all the IPv4 addresses currently assigned to your system's network interfaces.
+In this output, we see two interfaces:

+- `lo` (loopback, for local communication)
+- `enp0s3` (a network interface representing VirtrualBox's first virtual NIC, named as _Adapter 1_ in the VirtualBox Network settings).

+For each interface, the output includes:

+1. Interface name and status flags
+  - Example: `enp0s3: <BROADCAST,MULTICAST,UP,LOWER_UP>`.
+  - Key flags:
+      - `UP`: Interface is active.
+      - `LOWER_UP`: Physical link is connected (for hardware interfaces).
+      - `LOOPBACK`: Identifies the loopback interface (`lo`).

+2. IPv4 address and subnet
+  - Format: `inet <IP>/<subnet_mask>` (e.g., `inet 10.0.2.15/24`).

+3. Additional IPv4 metadata
+  - Scope:
+    - `host` (loopback, only visible locally).
+    - `global` (public or LAN-facing addresses).

+  - Dynamic/static assignment:
+    - `dynamic`: Address obtained via DHCP (with lease times like `valid_lft`).
+    - `static`: No lease times (e.g., loopback’s `forever`).

+  - Broadcast address:
+    - Listed as brd (e.g., `brd 10.0.2.255`).

-The first one is called lo, which stands for loopback.
-This is a special virtual interface that allows the machine to talk to itself internally.
-It has the IP address 127.0.0.1, commonly known as "localhost", and it's always available, with no expiration.
+More informally, the first one, called `lo`, which stands is a special virtual interface that allows the machine to talk to itself internally.
+It has the IP address `127.0.0.1`, commonly known as _localhost_ , and it's always available, with no expiration.
 The system uses this for internal communications, like when you test a web server running on your own machine.

-The second interface, `enp0s3`, is your actual network interface — the one connected to VirtualBox’s virtual network.
-It’s active, has a working connection, and was automatically assigned the IP address 10.0.2.15 by VirtualBox’s built-in DHCP server.
+The second one, `enp0s3`, is your actual network interface — the one connected to VirtualBox’s virtual network adapter.
+It’s active, has a working connection, and was automatically assigned the IP address `10.0.2.15` by VirtualBox’s built-in DHCP server.
 That address belongs to the `10.0.2.0/24` subnet, which means it's part of a private local network used by the VirtualBox NAT system.
 The interface is fully functional and ready to communicate with the outside world through the virtual router.
-The IP lease is valid for a set amount of time (around 22 hours in this case), after which it may be renewed.
+The IP lease is valid for a set amount of time, after which it may be renewed.
 This is the address your VM uses to send and receive internet traffic, with VirtualBox translating it behind the scenes.

 ### Testing Basic Internet Connectivity (ICMP)